alephium/docs/docs/ralph/danube-features.md

 Despite being very useful, there are two limitations with how these two built-in functions work:

-First, when a function calls another function within the same contract, `callerAddress!()` in the called function returns the contract's own address, not the external caller's address.
-This limits dApps that need to identify the external caller, whether its is a user or another contract.
+First, when a function calls another function within the same contract, `callerAddress!()` in the called function returns the contract's own address.
+This limits dApps that need to identify the external caller of the current contract.

-Second, in a chain of function calls, `callerAddress!()` only returns the immediate caller.
-However, functions sometimes need to preserve the identity of the caller.
+Second, in a chain of function calls, `callerAddress!()` returns the immediate caller.
+However, sometimes functions want to preserve the identity of the caller and pass it along to the next function in the call chain.
 This is particularly useful for contracts implementing the routing patterns where maintaining the identity of the original caller is essential for proper access control and authorization.

 The Danube upgrade provides solutions to address both of these limitations.